vectortree/tcp-packet-analyzer/xu-starr-assignment2/README.txt

 Summary:

 ~Part A~
-The number of TCP flows (initiated from the sender) was obtained by counting the number of pure SYNs.
+The number of TCP flows (initiated from the sender) was obtained by counting the number of SYNs sent by the sender.
 Assumption: Every flow starts with a SYN and ends with a FIN.
 (a) No explanation needed.
 (b) Only complete transactions (i.e., sender -> receiver and receiver -> sender) are included!